You may be hearing or reading more lately about digital identity, which is on its way to becoming a part of Canadians’ lives.

 As Canada’s digital economy continues to develop, the need to verify our identities online securely and conveniently has become a challenge.
 Current forms of online identity verification, including social media logins, aren’t secure or credible enough for use in situations where high value or risk are present.
 New forms of identification are necessary to access the full benefits of digital-based commerce, and policy conversations are crucial in determining an effective implementation of these technologies.

-How does digital ID keep data secure?
+How does digital ID ensure data protection?

 One of the ways a digital ID could protect personal information is through data abstraction—the replacement of sensitive private identifiers with less risky information.
 For example, “tokens” consisting of randomly generated numbers could take the place of names, addresses or account numbers, allowing people to share information securely while reducing the risk of fraud or identity theft.